dloureiro/tpl4md/README.md

 ## Template

+### Main description

 A template is pretty free in is implementation.
-Some rules must still be observed for their use by `tpl4md`
+Some rules must still be observed for their use by `tpl4md`.

 Here are the main principles for a well written template.
 You can refer to the specific documentation of each template for more details.